 The standalone BBS signature scheme

 BBS+ was a transformation of the BBS group signature scheme2 into a standalone signature scheme by Au et al.1.
-Unfortunately, this transformation increased the size of the signature from $(A, e)\in\Gr\times\Zp$ to $(A, e, s)\in\Gr\times\Zp^2$.
-The $s$ component had to be included only so that the security proof could pass.
-Recently, however, Tessaro and Zhu3 gave a security proof for BBS+ without an $s$-component, which they dubbed standalone BBS signatures.
+Unfortunately, BBS+ signature sizes are larger: from $(A, e)\in\Gr\times\Zp$ to $(A, e, s)\in\Gr\times\Zp^2$.
+Interestingly, the $s$ component only had to be included so that the security proof could pass.

 I guess the alternative BBS++ name would have been worse?
 On the other hand “[standalone] BBS”3 stands to be confused with the BBS [group] signature scheme2.

-$\mathsf{sBBS}$.$\mathsf{KeyGen}(1^\lambda, \ell) \rightarrow (\sk, \pk)$:
+$\mathsf{stBBS}$.$\mathsf{KeyGen}(1^\lambda, \ell) \rightarrow (\sk, \pk)$:

 - (This is almost the same as in BBS+, except only $\ell$ $h_i$’s are needed.)